Accessibility

 What Accessibility Means

-In digital work, accessibility means that a website or interface can be perceived, operated, understood, and used reliably by different people in different contexts.
+In digital work, accessibility means that a website or interface can be used reliably by different people in different contexts.

 - A person using a screen reader should be able to understand the page structure.